“Lett’s Bake” Sourdough

 Zupa Zupa founder Elizabete talks about how the idea to sell soups came about.
 Find out which soups are her favorites and which ones are the most popular!

-TLP soups!
+TLP Soups!

 “Thirty times a year, for TLP’s (Toronto Latvian Pensioners) weekly gatherings, Toronto chef Ingo Kārkliņš prepares delicious soups.
 We get to enjoy both traditional Latvian soups—meatball soup, sauerkraut soup, and cold soup—as well as soups from other parts of the world, such as Italian minestrone and Mexican sopa de lima.
 As is typical with Latvians, even exotic soups are sometimes garnished with dill.
 And certain soups simply are not eaten without sour cream!”